-Marketing, website, digital channels, photography etc. inclusive of 34 LGBTQIA+ people Photography added Commission photographer to create library of images for the City's use that 34.1 to library and used in Χ reflects the diversity of Perth's LGBTQIA+ community. marketing.
-Audit City of Perth and Visit Perth websites for inclusive language Websites reviewed 34.2 Χ and photography. and updated.
+••••• 34 Marketing, website, digital channels, photography etc. inclusive of LGBTQIA+ people 34.1 Commission photographer to create library of images for the City's use that reflects the diversity of Perth's LGBTQIA+ community. Х Photography added to library and used in marketing.
+34.2 Audit City of Perth and Visit Perth websites for inclusive language and photography. Х Websites reviewed and updated.